-My current work involves the concept of producing three-dimensional sculptural work to be hung on a vertical surface.
+My current work involves the concept of producing three-dimensional sculptural work hung on a vertical surface.
 This has been an ongoing process to explore the infinite possibilities of materials and to produce unique framed sculptural work.
 My work has taken a journey to effectively extend out of the frame, thus leaving a more tactile surface for the viewer to enjoy.
 I also try and create perspective inside a 2-dimensional surface to open the structure with textures and lines.

 Colour and texture are essential to produce my work.
-With the combination of glass, enamels, oxides, glazes, slips and coloured clays I have acquired many special techniques to produce the vibrant colours that are necessary for my creations.
+With the combination of glass, enamels, oxides, glazes, handmade slips, and coloured clays, I have acquired many special techniques to produce the vibrant colours that are necessary for my creations.